 To get the highest yields, pruning is a must-do while the main stem is sprouting more side stems, sometimes called suckers.
 Remove all the suckers as they take away much energy from the plant and don’t grow fruits either.

-The most enjoyable part of growing tomatoes comes with harvesting; in other words, it is a reward of your too-long hard working.
+The most enjoyable part of growing tomatoes comes with harvesting; in other words, it is a reward of your too-long hard work.
 It’s time to enjoy it!

 The best ways of harvesting are: